smashyalts/native-leak-profiling/README.md

 However, the Docker images will automatically remove these and convert them into readable GIFs, each of which are around 200-300KiB.
 Plan accordingly for increased storage usage if you plan to run it for a long time.\
 You can then analyze these GIFs once created - you will have a lot to go through - (see https://github.com/jeffgriffith/native-jvm-leaks/blob/master/README.md)

+Don't get me wrong - this isn't as easy as it sounds - these Jemalloc dumps and Jeprof GIFs **will not tell you what is causing the native leak directly**.
+For example, we had a chat plugin that didn't close zip inflators, which caused our leak.
+We only knew it was this plugin when we removed the plugin.\
+Chances are, you'll have to do something similar, which may prove difficult - ideally try to check src core of plugins / mods, although this may prove difficult for paid resources.

 ## Why?
 I started working on a Jemalloc native memory profiling image once encountered significant native memory leaks on our Velocity proxy.